Stephen Strasburg, looking like his old self, leads Nationals past Orioles

 Control issues aside, Strasburg permitted only one runner past first base to help Washington (18-23) claim the opener in the three-game series dubbed (by MLB) the Battle of the Beltways.
 Nine of his 16 outs came via groundballs.
 Three others were on flyballs, none of which made it to the warning track.

-And most important, Strasburg did not show any discomfort from right shoulder ailment that has kept him out of a stacked rotation that is rounding into full health with the Nationals seeking to string together wins in a bid to climb out of last place in the National League East.
+And most important, Strasburg did not show any discomfort from the right shoulder ailment that has kept him out of a stacked rotation that is rounding into full health with the Nationals seeking to string together wins in a bid to climb out of last place in the National League East.

 Strasburg got support in the fifth courtesy of a two-out RBI from left fielder Kyle Schwarber and second baseman Josh Harrison.
 Washington added a run in the sixth and eighth, and relievers Kyle Finnegan, Wander Suero and Daniel Hudson combined to allow one hit.

-Closer Brad Hand surrendered a two-run homer to Freddy Galvis in the ninth before ending the game by getting Maikel Franco to ground out to shortstop Trea Turner.
+Closer Brad Hand surrendered a two-run homer to Freddy Galvis in the ninth before ending the game by getting Maikel Franco to ground out to shortstop Trea Turner in front of an announced crowd of 14,369, the largest this season at Nationals Park.

+“I feel like I’ve done this enough times where, yeah, the results are always great, but I think execution standpoint, there’s definitely some room for improvement," Strasburg said.
+“Again I think it was a step in the right direction, but again I think there’s still some work to be done.
+It’s still only May, and I feel good coming out of the start."

 Strasburg was making his first start with the Nationals since April 13, when he left in the fifth inning with none out after facing three St. Louis Cardinals hitters on the road.
-He gave up eight runs that night, seven earned, on eight hits, including three homers, and walked five to match a career high.
+He surrendered eight runs that night, seven earned, on eight hits, including three homers, and walked five.

 After the Cardinals scored four times in the third inning, a television camera showed Strasburg sitting in a chair in a tunnel behind the dugout rubbing the area between his neck and right shoulder.
 Controversy swirled when Strasburg and Martinez each expressed displeasure with the footage being aired.